Seeds and Soil

 "A sower [farmer] went out to sow his seed.
 And as he sowed, some fell by the wayside; and it was trampled down, and the birds of the air devoured it.
 Some fell on rock; and as soon as it sprang up, it withered away because it lacked moisture.
 And some fell among thorns, and the thorns sprang up with it and choked it.
 But others fell on good ground, sprang up, and yielded a crop a hundredfold."
 When He had said these things He cried, "He who has ears to hear let him hear!"1

-Probably most people like to have a nice lawn around their house.
+Most people like to have a nice lawn or a fruitful garden around their house.
 We certainly do.
 We used to have a lovely front lawn, but unfortunately ugly weedy-type grass has taken a hold and ruined it.
 Unfortunately, I didn't get rid of it when it first appeared, so to make it good again, I'll have to destroy the entire lawn and start over from scratch.

 It's exactly the same with the "seed and soil" as illustrated by Jesus in his parable in today's Scripture passage.
 The seed represents God's message as found in his Word the Bible—a message that includes his message of salvation—and, as Jesus explained, the four soils represent all those who hear God's message and what they do in response to it.